 An example of how the grief process can get complicated is that feelings such as numbness, confusion and denial may cause a birth mother to fail to recall significant details such as the date and time of the birth and her child’s birth weight.
 The inability to recall such details can complicate the normal grieving process by causing guilt and feelings of shame for not being able to remember specific details.

 When numbness and denial subside, often birth mothers experience an eruption of feelings such as anger, sadness, shame and guilt.
 Opportunities to express these feelings in a natural and supported way are important for validating the loss and coping with the grief associated with an adoptive placement.
 For birth mothers who have kept their pregnancy and adoption plan secret, the secrecy, shame and lack of public acknowledgment means that opportunities to release these difficult feelings don’t exist.
 When natural means of releasing these feelings are not available, the feelings often get stifled, ignored or are manifested in unhealthy ways.

 Giving birth to a baby and placing the baby with adoptive parents are very significant life events.
-During times of grief, it is often helpful to remember the time prior to the loss and the person for whom one is grieving.
-Being able to call to mind details, read journal entries or hold onto mementoes are helpful ways of validating the significance of the loss and can ultimately lead to the healthy movement through the grief process.
-The staff at Adoptions of Wisconsin, Inc. are trained to help birth parents move through the grief process in a healthy way.
+During times of grief, it is helpful to remember the time prior to the loss and the person for whom one is grieving.
+Being able to call to mind details, read journal entries or hold onto mementos are helpful ways of validating the significance of the loss and can lead to positive management of the grief process.
+Our compassionate adoption social workers are trained to help birth parents move through the grief process in a healthy way.
 We understand the special circumstances surrounding birth parent grief and are here to be a support person to birth parents (and their families) in an effort to help eliminate any barriers to healthy grieving.